TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 The more we defer without questioning, the more our critical thinking skills risk erosion.
 And if we become nothing more than puppets to the machine, what unique value do we provide that cannot be easily reproduced by the model itself, or by another human puppet using the same model?
 The value of what you provide can quickly fall toward zero, degraded by the commoditized nature of what you are offering.

 ## Staying Relevant
-Today, every hard worker is searching for ways to remain relevant and employable in this economy.
+Today, there are so many hard working professionals searching for ways to remain relevant and employable in this new era.
 I do not have all the answers, but I will share a few early thoughts while we are still only on the doorstep of what is coming:

 **Tip #1: Find the right Ownership/Delegation Balance**: When using AI agent tools, we face a difficult choice: how much effort should we spend understanding *what* the AI agent is doing and *how* it is doing it?
 At first glance, this may seem like a fool's errand.
 Why concern yourself with the underlying mechanisms if the AI will always be there to solve the problem?
 That is a fallacy.
 Project Managers (PMs), for example, are responsible for directing the work of developers toward the right problems.
 The *best* PMs are those who work to understand the developers' work well enough to choose the best path forward for the team as a whole.
 The same principle applies to users of AI agents.
 Having some level of understanding is helpful, but knowing exactly **what level of understanding** is worth investing in allows you to strike the right balance.